jithin-renji/ClaireUTILS/README.md

 # ClaireUTILS

-An **extremely** minimal set of core utilities for Linux systems.
+An **extremely** minimal set of core utilities for Linux/UNIX like systems.
+(works in Linux and FreeBSD at the moment)

 ### Requirements

-1. GCC (any recent version should work; preferably v9.3.0)
+1. GCC/Clang (any recent version should work)
-2. GNU Make (same as above; preferably v4.2.1)
+2. GNU make/Berkeley make (same as above)

 ### Build